 mentors

 Participating AU mentors are experts in synergistic ecological disciplines (see below) and have significant experience training undergraduate student research.
 Moreover, our mentors are passionate about training undergraduate students and will participate in all aspects of the REU Site program.
 Students chosen to participate in the REU program are encouraged to identify mentors whose research interests parallel their own to develop an interesting research project soon after arriving in Auburn.
+We intend to have each REU student be mentored by two or three faculty with complementary yet different expertise.
+Check out the tentative REU project ideas.

 |